-Changes in Austin Energy expenses for the period FY96 through FY99 were largely attributable to changes in the cost of fuel for power generation and general inflationary increases in other expense categories.
-Joint facilities production expense includes Operating and Maintenance expenses for Units 1 and 2 of the South Texas Project.
+Changes in Austin Energy expenses for the period FY96 through FY00 were largely attributable to changes in the cost of fuel for power generation and general inflationary increases in other expense categories.
+Joint facilities production expense includes Operating and Maintenance expenses for Units 1 and 2 of the South Texas Project and Units 1 and 2 of the Fayette Power Project.